 Over the last fifteen years, considerable Pacific Northwest electric rate payer funds have been spent to mitigate hydropower caused fish and wildlife losses and to restore these resources.
 The regional effort has resulted in some successes but due to a great number of factors some fish and wildlife resources continue to decline.
-The mitigation needs out-strip the available funds.
-Endangered Species Act listings continue and an effort is underway to develop a multi-species recovery plan for the Columbia River Basin.
+The mitigation needs out-strip available funds.
+Endangered Species Act (ESA) listings continue and an effort is underway to develop a multi-species recovery plan for the Columbia River Basin.

-The fish and wildlife managers developed the Ten Year Budget to provide the Bonneville Power Administration (BPA), NPPC, and the public with a planning estimate of the future costs of the recovery effort.
+Fish and wildlife managers developed the Ten Year Budget to provide the Bonneville Power Administration (BPA), Northwest Power Planning Council (NPPC), and the public with a planning estimate of future costs of the recovery effort.
 While it covers the direct portion of the BPA Fish and Wildlife budget, it is intended to be used in conjunction with estimates of the capital investment and reimbursable portions of the budget developed by the senior staff of the Northwest Indian Tribes, State Governors, and Federal agencies (Three Sovereigns).

-It was with this goal in mind that the members of Columbia Basin Fish and Wildlife Authority (CBFWA) committed to developing a Multi-Year Plan which sets goals and principles for the management of Columbia River Basin fish and wildlife.
-These goals and principles are based on those developed by the Independent Scientific Group in the "Return to the River" and are similar to those being used by the Independent Scientific Review Panel (ISRP) and the Northwest Power Planning Council (NPPC).
+With this goal in mind, members of Columbia Basin Fish and Wildlife Authority (CBFWA) committed to developing a Multi-Year Plan which sets goals and principles for the management of Columbia River Basin fish and wildlife.
+These goals and principles are based on those developed by the Independent Scientific Group in the "Return to the River" and are similar to those being used by the Independent Scientific Review Panel (ISRP) and the NPPC.